SchemaPlus/schema_plus_core/README.md

 * `Migration::Index`

-  Callback stack for various ways to define an index column.
+  Callback stack for various ways to define an index.

     Env Field    | Description | Initialized
     --- | --- | ---